A2osX/A2osX/.Docs/User Guide.md

 ### Virtual Terminals

 A2osX supports multiple virtual terminals on your a single Apple system.
 By default the system is configured to support 2 virtual terminals (*/dev/tty1* and */dev/tty2*).
-This will be configurable in the future using the **kconfig** utility.
+This is configurable using the **kconfig** utility.
 In addition to these virtual terminals there is also a console device (*/dev/console*) and in the future a Double-High Graphics Resolution (*/dev/dhgr??*) display.
 You can switch between these various devices by using the special Open-Apple key.

 | Device | Open Apple Combo |
 | --- | --- |